khaledalmaarii/HackTricks-wiki/macos-hardening/macos-auto-start-locations.md

 **This isn't working in modern MacOS versions**
 {% endhint %}

-It's also possible to place here **commands that will be executed at startup.** Example os regular rc.common script:
+**commands that will be executed at startup.** Example os regular rc.common script:
 ```bash
 #
 # Common setup for startup scripts.